 Common Freelance Contract Mistakes

 Starting work without a signed contract.
 The number one mistake.
-Once work is in progress, the client has less incentive to sign.
+Once work begins, the client has less incentive to sign.

 Vague scope of work.
 "Design a website" is not a scope.
 "Design a responsive 5-page website with homepage, about, services, portfolio, and contact pages, delivered as production-ready HTML/CSS" is a scope.